-Master of Arts Liberal Studies MALS
+Master of Arts Integrative Studies MAIS

-- MALS 594 Interdisciplinary Seminar (1-3,0,1-3) This seminar provides graduate students and advanced undergraduate students with opportunities for in-depth study of important interdisciplinary topics or issues.
+- IST 594 Interdisciplinary Seminar (1-3,0,1-3) This seminar provides graduate students and advanced undergraduate students with opportunities for in-depth study of important interdisciplinary topics or issues.
 Topics vary.
-PREREQ: Undergraduates must have senior status. - MALS 599 Independent Study (1-3,0,1-3) Individually supervised readings and study of a selected topic.
+PREREQ: undergraduates must have senior status. - IST 599 Independent Study (1-3,0,1-3) Individually supervised readings and study of a selected topic.
 May be repeated as topics vary.
-PREREQ: Student must have senior status. - MALS 601 Graduate Research and Writing (3,0,3) Introduction to Graduate Research and Writing (3,0,3) Major methods of knowledge acquisition, research methodologies and intensive writing practices in the humanities, arts and sciences.
-Required of all MALS students. - MALS 694 Interdisciplinary Seminar (1-3,0,1-3) This seminar provides graduate students with opportunities for in-depth study of important interdisciplinary topics or issues.
-Topics vary. - MALS 697 Master's Thesis or Project (1-6) A culminating research project or creative work that integrates methods and approaches from two or more of the academic disciplines explored through the MALS program's course work.
-Projects may include a traditional thesis, creative exhibit, computer program, or innovative curriculum project. - MALS 699 Independent Study (1-3,0,1-3) Individually supervised readings and study of a selected topic.
+PREREO: undergraduate must have senior status. - IST 601 Graduate Research and Writing (3,0,3) This serves as an introduction to graduate research, writing, and methods of knowledge acquisition in the humanities, arts, and sciences.
+Required of all program candidates.
+PREREQ: admission to program or consent of instructor. - IST 694 Interdisciplinary Seminar (1-3,0,1-3) This seminar provides graduate students with opportunities for in-depth study of important interdisciplinary topics or issues.
+May be repeated when topics vary. - IST 691 Continued Thesis/Project Enrollment (1,0,1) Graded pass/fail, this course may be repeated for up to two semesters until the project or thesis is defended and accepted.
+Failure to successfully complete the program requirements after this time will result in removal from the program.
+PREREQ: six hours of IST 697 and consent of instructor. - IST 692 Research Assistantship (3,0,3) Candidates conduct interdisciplinary research under the supervision of a faculty member.
+May be repeated once for credit.
+PREREQ: consent of instructor. - IST 696 Internship (3,0,3) This supervised work experience in a community agency, an institution or experimental learning under the direction of a faculty member allows graduate candidates the opportunity to integrate cognitive learning with practical experiences.
+May be repeated once for credit.
+PREREQ: Consent of instructor. - IST 697 Applied Research: Capstone (3-6,0,3-6).
+Organization and completion of a portfolio, research-based project, or thesis, in which students perform independent research and integrate methods and approaches from two or more of the academic disciplines explored through the program's coursework.
+Required for all degree-seeking candidates.
+PREREQ: IST 601 and consent of instructor and program director. - IST 699 Independent Study (1-3,0,1-3) Individually supervised readings and study of a selected topic.
 May be repeated as topics vary.
+PREREQ: consent of instructor.